 If you like what you see in this unit plan, please visit my store on Teachers Pay Teachers: Better Living Through Literature.
+The unit below is a mere tasting of the comprehensive unit plans posted on TpT.
+My unit plans on TpP include daily activities and assessments as well as Power Point presentations and pre and post reading activities.

 The instruction in this unit plan is expected to require between ten and twelve weeks.
 Obviously, any plan is tentative and will be edited to meet the specific demands of students as these demands arise.
 I expect that the unit will evolve as it unfolds and I will be prepared to make the necessary changed required to this instructional roadmap to meet the demands of my particular students.